 Bring the Proper Life Jackets

 By law, all boats must have at least one U.S. Coast Guard-approved life jacket per person on board.
 They do so much more than keep you afloat – they also can help prevent hypothermia in cold weather.
-Try on your life jacket to make sure it fits properly, and ensure it’s appropriate for your on-water activity.
+Try on your life jacket to make sure it fits where to buy sildenafil citrate 100mg properly, and ensure it’s appropriate for your on-water activity.

 Check (and Double Check!) the Weather

 We know this goes without saying, but if a thunderstorm is in the forecast, it’s best not to head out on your boat for the day.
 Be sure to also check the water for smooth seas!
 Monitor the weather and water along your route and destination to ensure everything is safe to go out.

 Boats have capacity limits for a reason, and exceeding that limit can be dangerous for the boat and everyone involved.
 Always follow the capacity limits and don’t overload with passengers or equipment!

 A majority of boater safety stems from simply practicing common sense!
 Here are a few common sense practices to follow for the best boater safety tips: